KhronosGroup/glTF/specification/2.0/README.md

     bsdf = specular_brdf(roughness^2))
 ```

+### Dielectrics

-Unlike metals, dielectric materials transmit most of the incident illumination into the interior of the object and the Fresnel term is parameterized only by the refractive index.
+Unlike metals, dielectric materials transmit most of the incident illumination into the interior of the object and the Fresnel term is parameterized only by the refractive index ([Pharr et al. (2018)](#Pharr2018)).
 This makes dielectrics like glass, oil, water or air transparent.
 Other dielectrics, like the majority of plastic materials, are filled with particles that absorb or scatter most or all of the transmitted light, reducing the transparency and giving the surface its colorful appearance.

-As a result, dielectric materials are modeled as a Fresnel-weighted combination of a microfacet BRDF, simulating the reflection at the surface, and a diffuse BRDF, simulating the transmitted portion of the light that is absorbed and scattered inside the object.
+As a result, dielectric materials are modeled as a Fresnel-weighted combination of a specular BRDF, simulating the reflection at the surface, and a diffuse BRDF, simulating the transmitted portion of the light that is absorbed and scattered inside the object.
 The reflection roughness is given by the squared `roughness` of the material.
 The color of the diffuse BRDF comes from the `baseColor`.
 The amount of reflection compared to transmission is directional-dependent and as such determined by the Fresnel term.
 Its index of refraction is set to a fixed value of 1.5, a good compromise for the majority of opaque, dielectric materials.

 ```
 dielectric_brdf =